CUSP2017/AgileCityPerformancePlaybook/_pages/1-where-to-start.md

 It can be tempting to want to tackle all issues at once.
 There may be pressure from decision makers above you to roll out a 'comprehensive' performance management system from the beginning.
 Resist that urge.
 Focus on a narrow domain and get it right.
 This is the best way to learn quickly what works and what does not.
+Then, success in one area can help to generate more political capital to support further applications.

 > **Example:** A young mayor comes into office with a mandate for change.
 She wants to see results, and fast, and tasks you with making it happen.
 Rather then try to address